MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

     ![Export settings](media/blender-gltf.png "Export settings")

-## View a 3D model in Dynamics 365 mixed-reality apps
+## View a 3D model in Dynamics 365 Guides and Power Apps

 After you've prepared a 3D model, you can learn more about using the following Dynamics 365 apps to view it: